zed-industries/docs/configuration/themes.md

 - **Accessibility**: We want to ensure that the default themes are accessible to all users.
 We will also provide guardrails for you to ensure that your custom themes are accessible.
 We won't, however, require you to make your theme accessible.
 We may tag themes that don't meet our accessibility standards as such, but we won't prevent you from using or sharing them.

-In short, we want you to have the flexibility to express yourself while ensuring the editor remains a functional tool.
+We want you to have the flexibility to express yourself while ensuring the editor remains a functional tool.
 We're working hard to create a theme system that strikes the right balance between customization and usability.

 ### Accessibility in Themes